 After gathering experience for a long time using this IC, I recommended this modified circuit diagram which I implemented in my products which are running 24×7 for years without any issues.

 Here, I got the best result using ceramic non-polar capacitors (SMD).
 Two series resistors of 330 Ω and two bidirectional TVS (Transient Suppressor Diode) diodes are used as ESD protection.
-With this simple modification, it solved all issues with MAX232 troubles.
+This simple modification solved all issues with MAX232 troubles.

-In this article, I’ve shared my experience troubleshooting some issues with MAX232 IC.
+In this article, I’ve shared my experience troubleshooting some issues with MAX232 IC with MAX232 circuit design guidelines.
 I hope this will help others to keep the IC protected as well as the products or the circuits will get long service life.
 If you have any questions, please comments below.

 I hope this project was helpful to you.
 If you make one for yourself, it will be a great pleasure for me.
 Anywhere you need help, let me know.
 Please share this project and subscribe to my blog.
 Thank you.